ceph-korea/ceph-korean-doc/ceph-korean-doc/rados/operations/user-management.rst

 =================

-This document describes :term:`Ceph Client` users, and their authentication and authorization with the :term:`Ceph Storage Cluster`.
+This document describes :term:`Ceph Client` users, and their authentication and authorization with the :term:`Ceph 스토리지 클러스터`.
 Users are either individuals or system actors such as applications, which use Ceph clients to interact with the Ceph Storage Cluster daemons.